neemiasbsilva/tsp-genetic-algorithm/readme.md

 ### Usage

-To run this repositoy, please open the terminal and run the following commands:
+To run this repository, please open the terminal and run the following command:

 ```
  sh run.sh